McMurdo Sound: Effects of wind

-Polar winds are a driving force behind weather systems arising from three surface zones that converge at McMurdo Sound: the polar plateau and Transantarctic Mountains, the Ross Ice Shelf, and the Ross Sea.
+Polar winds are a driving force behind weather systems arising from three surface zones that converge at McMurdo Sound: the polar plateau and the Transantarctic Mountains, the Ross Ice Shelf, and the Ross Sea.
 These surface zones create a range of dynamic weather systems.
 Cold, heavy air descending rapidly from the polar plateau at elevations of 3000 m or more spawns fierce katabatic winds.
-These dry winds can reach hurricane force by the time they reach the Antarctic coast.
+These dry winds can reach hurricane force when they reach the Antarctic coast.
 Wind instruments recorded Antarctica's highest wind velocity at the coastal station Dumont d'Urville in July 1972 at 320 km/h (Australian Government Antarctic Division).

-Prevailing winds spilling into McMurdo Sound shoot between mountain passes and other land formations, stirring up blizzards known locally as "Herbies".
+Prevailing winds into McMurdo Sound shoot between mountain passes and other land formations, producing blizzards known locally as "Herbies".
 Such blizzards can occur any time of year.
-Residents of McMurdo Station and Scott Base have dubbed the nearby White Island and Black Island as Herbie Alley due to winds that funnel blizzards between the islands (Field Manual for the U.S. Antarctic Program).
+Residents of McMurdo Station and Scott Base have dubbed the nearby White Island and Black Island "Herbie Alley" due to winds that funnel blizzards between the islands (Field Manual for the U.S. Antarctic Program).

-Overall the continent's extreme cold air does not hold enough moisture for significant snowfall.
-The water equivalent from annual snowfall on Ross Island averages only 17.6 cm.
+Overall the continent's extremely cold air does not hold enough moisture for significant snowfall.
+The annual snowfall on Ross Island averages only 17.6 cm.
 Snowfall in Antarctica's interior is far less at 5 cm.
 Snow seldom accumulates on the McMurdo Dry Valleys on the western shores of McMurdo Sound.

 McMurdo Sound provides an important component in Antarctica's global effects upon climate.
 A key factor is the polar winds that can drive the sound's pack ice into the Ross Sea summer or winter.
-Frigid katabatic winds rake subsequent exposed water, causing sea ice to form.
+Frigid katabatic winds rake subsequently exposed water, causing sea ice to form.
 Freezing surface water excludes salt from the water below; leaving behind heavy, cold water that sinks to the ocean floor.
-This process repeats itself along Antarctica's coastal areas, spreading cold sea water outward into the world's ocean basins.
+This process repeats along Antarctica's coastal areas, spreading cold sea water into Earth's ocean basins.

-According to an interview with a climatologist Gerd Wendler, published in the National Science Foundation's Antarctic Sun, one could dive to the ocean floor anywhere in the world and encounter water from the coast of Antarctica.
-"Seventy five percent of all the bottom water, wherever you are, comes from Antarctica."
+According to an interview with climatologist Gerd Wendler, published in the National Science Foundation's Antarctic Sun, one could dive to the ocean floor anywhere in the world and encounter water from the coast of Antarctica.
+"Seventy-five percent of all the bottom water, wherever you are, comes from Antarctica."